 A second misconception that often arises in relation to mental impairment defences is that an acquittal on the basis of Part 8A will mean that a defendant will “walk free”.
 Whilst it is the case that being found not guilty pursuant to a successful mental impairment defence will mean that the accused is, in effect acquitted, the Court, on the basis of having the objective elements of the defence in question being proved, will then set what is known as a limiting term.
 A limiting term will be a “sentence” but will be set by way of reference to either the accepted sentencing range for a particular offence or sentences for analogous fact situations.
 These factors will be assessed in tandem with submissions made by respective Counsel.
 The accused will then be subject to conditions that can be extremely wide in scope.
 In some instances, the accused will be virtually unrestricted whereas other defendants may conversely be subject to a requirement of mental health detention for a lengthy period of time, in an approved facility (but not a gaol).
 The license conditions are reviewed regularly by law and the progression of persons subject to a limiting term will be monitored by psychiatrist.
 A person detained pursuant to a license or subject to other restrictions may make a application in the Supreme Court for less restrictive conditions on the basis of expert reports indicating their suitability.

-If you are a loved one of a person accused of an offence, and you believe a defence may be available on the basis of mental impairment, call Tom Cuthbertson at Culshaw Miller Criminal Lawyers on 08 8464 0033 or email him at firstname.lastname@example.org to discuss your situation with our team.
+If you are a loved one of a person accused of an offence, and you believe a defence may be available on the basis of mental impairment, contact Culshaw Miller Criminal Lawyers on 0418 421 153 or by e-mail at firstname.lastname@example.org.